-Senior Assistant Manager Chief Risk Officer 31 years of age, Filipino
+Senior Assistant Manager Chief Risk Officer 32 years of age, Filipino

 Mr. De Roxas has joined Rizal MicroBank, Inc in 2017 as a Credit Analyst.
-In 2020, he was transferred to Corporate Planning and Strategic Partnerships Group as a Corporate Planning Specialist under before he was appointed as the Acting Chief Risk Officer in 2021.
+In 2020, he was transferred to Corporate Planning and Strategic Partnerships Group as a Corporate Planning Specialist before he was appointed as the Acting Chief Risk Officer in 2021.
+On November 2022, he was appointed as the Chief Risk Officer of Rizal Microbank, Inc.